Esparto: History

 Esparto leaves have been used for millennia.
 The oldest baskets of esparto, dating back 7,000 years, were found in a cave in southern Spain (Cueva de los Murciélagos, Albuñol, Granada).
 This collection is now in the National Archaeological Museum of Spain.
 There are many esparto remains in archaeological settlements from as long ago as the Neolithic period, including rugs, ropes, clothes, etc. Iberians used esparto rugs as floor coverings.
 For Greeks, Phoenicians and Romans, esparto was the best raw material for boat ropes.
 For centuries, esparto grasslands have been managed by local populations in order to boost the harvest, due to its economic value.
-In southern Spain there is an "Esparto culture": a deep knowledge about the many uses of this fiber forms part of the traditions of these communities.
-After the Spanish Civil War (1936–1939), esparto was declared a "national fiber"; there was even a National Esparto Service.
-The opening of markets to other fibers and plastics eventually led to the decline of the esparto industry.
+In southern Spain there is an "Esparto culture": a deep knowledge about the many uses of this fibre forms part of the traditions of these communities.
+After the Spanish Civil War (1936–1939), esparto was declared a "national fibre"; there was even a National Esparto Service.
+The opening of markets to other fibres and plastics eventually led to the decline of the esparto industry.